MicrosoftDocs/ai-builder/ai-builder-docs/prediction-training-report.md

 ### Cause

 The AI model processes the data in the columns related to the outcome that will influence the prediction.
 Of the various columns selected, it found that the specified column has a high correlation with the outcome column, which might impact the prediction result.
-Because if this, it won't be included in training the model.
+Because of this, it won't be included in training the model.

 *Target leakage* is when you train your model on a dataset that includes information that wouldn't be available at the time of prediction.
 This might result in unrealistic data.